wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

   </div>
 </div>

-## Grouping and sampling

 Consider the following:

 * **Attack** is a [group](grouping-sampling.md#grouping-of-hits) of hits
 * **Hit** is a malicious request plus metadata added by node
 * **Malicious payload** is a part of request with attack sign

-See details on that terms in a [Glossary](../../glossary-en.md).
+Read more on that terms in a [Glossary](../../glossary-en.md).

-When forming the attack details, Wallarm automatically makes information about attack more comfortable for analysis by displaying only unique hits - non-unique (comparable and identical) hits are dropped from uploading to the Wallarm Cloud and not displayed.
-This process is called hit [sampling](grouping-sampling.md#sampling-of-hits).
+Each attack details contain all necessary information for analysis, such as attack's hits and malicious payload summary.
+To simplify analysis, only unique hits are stored in the attack details.
+Repeated malicious requests  are dropped from uploading to the Wallarm Cloud and not displayed.
+This process is called [hit sampling](grouping-sampling.md#sampling-of-hits).

-Hit sampling does not affect the quality of attack detection but helps to avoid its slowdown.
-Wallarm node continues attack detection and [blocking](../../admin-en/configure-wallarm-mode.md#available-filtration-modes) even with hit sampling enabled.
+Hit sampling does not affect the quality of attack detection and Wallarm node continues protect your applications and APIs even with hit sampling enabled.

 ## False positives